Johann Adolph Hass: Instruments

-Hass's instruments are cleverly designed, strongly built, richly decorated and finely finished.
+Hass's instruments are known to be cleverly designed, strongly built, richly decorated and finely finished.

 He built large clavichords of the kind that post-Baroque composers such as Carl Philipp Emanuel Bach wrote for, with good tone and volume, and capable of expressive bebung.

 Eight Hass harpsichords are known to survive.
 A massive instrument by Johann Adolph with two manuals and five sets of strings (16', 2 × 8', 4', 2'), with tortoiseshell natural keys and ivory-topped sharps, dates from 1760–1761, and is now in the Yale University Collection of Musical Instruments in New Haven, Connecticut.
-A single-manual instrument from 1764, with two 8' and one 4' sets of strings, is in the Russell Collection in Edinburgh.
+A single-manual instrument from 1763, with two 8' and one 4' sets of strings, is in the Russell Collection in Edinburgh.